 Subdivision 6 — Licensed plumbers

-50. Subdivision applies to all licensees

-Regulation 20 does not apply to this Subdivision.
+[50.
+Deleted in Gazette 13 Dec 2016 p.
+5672.]

 51. Licensed plumbers

 (1) If, in the course of carrying out plumbing work, a licensed plumbing contractor, or a person under the general direction and control or supervision of the contractor, becomes aware of a circumstance or any other thing that is likely to result in —